 2. Removing Rust and Replacing Fasteners

 If there are no leaks yet, you can prevent major damage by repairing minor rust and corrosion areas now.
 You can remove rust from your metal roofing by sanding or grinding the area.
 In a pinch, you can even use a wire brush to scrub it away.
 After removing rust spots, use a rust-inhibiting primer on the area before applying a new roof coating.

 Corroded or missing fasteners on your roofing should be replaced right away.
 Replace them with butyl rubber washers and then cover them with caulk and sealant.
 Re-apply roof coating after the sealant dries.

 3. Replacing an Entire Section

 Unfortunately, if your roofing goes unchecked for too long, you may need to replace an entire section.
-Damage of this caliber could mean there is also damage to the rafters and other areas directly under the roofing.
+Damage of this caliber could mean there is also roof damage to the rafters, leaks, and other areas directly under the roofing.
 Wet insulation and other structural damage will need to be addressed.
-Larger projects like this are best left to professional roofing contractors Houston to ensure your safety.
+Larger projects like this are best left to professional roofing contractors in North Houston (Spring, Tomball, The Woodlands, Cypress) to ensure your safety.

 Maintaining Your Metal Roofing Houston

-The best way to maintain and repair your metal roofing Houston is to hire Guardian Roofing.
-Our experienced roofing contractors Houston provide top-of-the-line service that keeps your home or business safe, functional, and beautiful.
-Learn more about our roofing repair Houston by calling us at 832-998-3458.
+The best way to maintain and repair your roofing is to hire Guardian Roofing.
+Our experienced roofing contractors in Houston provide top-of-the-line service that keeps your home or business safe, functional, and beautiful.
+Learn more about our roofing repair by calling us at 832-998-3458.

 How To Repair and Maintain a Metal Roof | Guardian Roofing – Houston, TX